-We hope this letter finds you all well.
-We are excited for the opening of our 2021-2022 school year!
-This letter to inform you of updates and reminders.
-There are new immunization requirements this year and links are provided for any required forms that may be needed for your child.
+We are excited for the upcoming school year!
+This page will inform you of updates and reminders.
+Please review the immunization requirements for this year.
+Links are provided for any required forms that may be needed for your child.

 Grade 11: 2 doses; second dose MenACWY (formerly MCV4) must be given on or after the 16th birthday and within 8 weeks after the previous dose.
 1 dose is acceptable if it was given on or after the 16th birthday.
 Meningococcal B vaccine is not required and does not meet this requirement.
 The health office will send reminders to students who are due or overdue for this vaccine.
 Students have 3 months from their 16th birthday to submit proof of their second dose.

-• If your child is exempt from vaccines we will need our Minuteman Immunization Requirements Exemption Form completed and returned to the health office.
-This form is an annual requirement.
+- If your child is exempt from vaccines we will need our Minuteman Immunization Requirements Exemption Form completed annually and returned to the health office.

 All other medications require completion of a Minuteman Medication Permission Form which needs a written physician’s order by your child’s own provider.
 Prescription medications must be in a pharmacy labeled container and brought to the Health Office by a parent/guardian.
 All visitors to Minuteman need to have a scheduled appointment.
 If you need to drop off medication for your child please contact the health office at 781-918-6755 or email the Minuteman Health Office to schedule a visit.